mattbeckley/PDALIntro/IntrotoPDAL_Part3.md

 # Exercises<a name ="exercises"></a>
-- Examine some of the sample LAS/LAZ datasets (or your own) in QGIS or [plas.io](https://plas.io/)
+- Explore the visualization of some of the sample LAS/LAZ datasets (or your own) in QGIS or [plas.io](https://plas.io/)
-- For sample datasets: OR_WizardIsland.laz or FoxIsland.laz try to output a ground-only laz file
+- For sample datasets, or a dataset of your own, create a ground-only laz file from scratch (use ./pipelines/CreateGround.json as a guide)